 5] Classic Macintosh

-The first Apple Macintosh was released back in 1984, and it was the first mass-market computer to offer a fully working graphical user interface.
-Via the emulator, folks can make use of MacPaint, MacDraw, and Kid Pix.
+The first Apple Macintosh was released in 1984, and it was the first mass-market computer to offer a fully working graphical user interface.
+The emulator allows users to use MacPaint, MacDraw, and Kid Pix.

-Now, this operating system runs quite well in modern web browsers because it is quite lightweight when compared to some old operating systems on this list.
+This operating system runs quite well in modern web browsers because it is lightweight compared to some of the old operating systems on this list.

 Visit the website.